bkleinen/lab-01-rails-starter-box/README.md

     http://localhost:3000/

-Inside the virtual machine you can  use the commanline tools rails, rake, rails console, git.
+Inside the virtual machine you can  use the commandline tools rails, rake, rails console, git.
 For example use rails to generate your first model, view and controller like so:

     rails generate scaffold thing name